Event-based telefunctions

 # Telefunction

-Users using Telefunc for the first time often create generic telefunctions out of the habit of using REST/GraphQL, but defining tailored telefunctions instead is usually the better appraoch as explained above.
+First time Telefunc users often create generic telefunctions out of the habit of using REST/GraphQL, but defining tailored telefunctions instead is usually the better appraoch as explained above.

 Telefunc displays a warning whenever the naming convention isn't followed.
-We can opt-out with config.disableNamingConvention, but we recommend that you carefully consider whether you really want to opt-out.
+You can remove the warning with config.disableNamingConvention.

 Exceptions

-As explained above, we recommend implementing telefunctions that are tailored instead of generic, but there are exceptions.
+While we generally recommend implementing telefunctions that are tailored instead of generic, there are exceptions.

-The most common exception is if our telefunctions are consumed not only by one client but by several clients, and if these clients are deployed independently of each other.
+The most common exception is if your telefunctions are consumed by not only one client but several clients that are are developed and deployed independently of each other.
 In that case it can make sense to define few generic telefunctions covering all clients, instead of defining different telefunctions for each client.
-An alternative is to deploy one Telefunc server per client; that way we can preserve the fast development speed of tailored telefunctions.
+Alternatively, you can deploy one Telefunc server per client in order to preserve the fast development speed of tailored telefunctions.